Title: Using Vehicles for College Business Policy

 Use of a Rented or Leased Vehicle for College Business

 If it is necessary to rent or lease a vehicle, departments are encouraged to arrange car rental by calling our preferred rental car vendor, Enterprise Rent-a-Car or by using an on-line booking if the rates are more cost-effective than the College’s contracted rates with Enterprise Rent-a-Car.
+Enterprise requires drivers to be 21 years of age.
 You must be on the current “approved” driver list in order to rent a vehicle for College business.
 Please use your St. Olaf purchase card to pay for the car rental.
 The College disallows the rentals of 12+ passenger vans through Enterprise or other car rental companies.

 To receive special Enterprise Rent-a-Car rates in Minnesota, you can do one of three things: book on the Internet at www.enterprise.com, call 1-800-rent-a-car, or contact the branch directly.
 Their local address is: 150 Water Street S, Northfield, and their phone number is (507) 664-9944.
 Make sure to provide your Business Rental ID number 19A3109 and if booking online your 3 digit pin is MNS.